ndriqimlahu/moonlight-tizen/README.md

 ## About

-[Moonlight](https://moonlight-stream.org) is an open source client for NVIDIA GameStream and [Sunshine](https://app.lizardbyte.dev/Sunshine/).
+[Moonlight for Tizen](https://moonlight-stream.org) is an open source client for NVIDIA GameStream and [Sunshine](https://app.lizardbyte.dev/Sunshine/).

-Moonlight for Tizen allows you to stream your collection of games, programs, or your full desktop from your powerful PC to your Samsung Smart TV running Tizen OS.
+Moonlight it allows you to stream your collection of games, programs, or your full desktop from your powerful PC to your Samsung Smart TV running **Tizen OS 5.5 or higher**.

-Check out the [Moonlight Wiki](https://github.com/moonlight-stream/moonlight-docs/wiki) and [Sunshine Docs](https://docs.lizardbyte.dev/en/latest/) for more detailed project information, setup guide, or troubleshooting steps.
+Check out the [Moonlight Wiki](https://github.com/moonlight-stream/moonlight-docs/wiki) and [Sunshine Docs](https://docs.lizardbyte.dev/en/latest/) for more details, setup guides, or troubleshooting steps.

 ## Getting Started

-Starting with the project, you should first take a look at the required [Prerequisites](https://github.com/ndriqimlahu/moonlight-tizen#prerequisites) and then follow the [Installation](https://github.com/ndriqimlahu/moonlight-tizen#installation) instructions in order to successfully install Moonlight on your Samsung Smart TV.
+To get started, make sure your setup meets the [Prerequisites](https://github.com/ndriqimlahu/moonlight-tizen#prerequisites) and then follow the [Installation](https://github.com/ndriqimlahu/moonlight-tizen#installation) guide to successfully install Moonlight on your Samsung Smart TV.

 ### Prerequisites

-Client Requirements −󠀭󠀭 You must have a Samsung Smart TV with Tizen OS starting from model year `2020 (Tizen 5.5) or newer`.
+- Client Requirements — You must have a Samsung Smart TV with Tizen OS starting from model year `2020 (Tizen 5.5) or newer`.

-Host Requirements −󠀭󠀭 It is recommended to have a computer with `Windows 10 or later`, you must also have [Windows Subsystem for Linux (WSL 2)](https://learn.microsoft.com/en-us/windows/wsl/install-manual) and [Docker Desktop](https://docs.docker.com/desktop/) installed on your computer.
+- Host Requirements — It is highly recommended that you have a powerful PC running `Windows 10 64-bit or higher`, that is capable and supports at least hardware-accelerated H.264 video decoding, otherwise it will have to use CPU decoding.
+    > Note: You must also have WSL 2 and Docker installed on your computer to proceed with the Moonlight installation.
+For more details on how to install them, you can check out the installation guides below.
+    - Windows Subsystem for Linux (WSL 2) — Check the [Installation](https://learn.microsoft.com/en-us/windows/wsl/install-manual) guide and follow the instructions step by step.
+    - Docker Desktop — Check the [Installation](https://docs.docker.com/desktop/) guide and follow the instructions step by step.

-Network Requirements −󠀭󠀭 To have a good experience, you need a mid to high-end wireless router with a good wireless connection to your client device (5 GHz WiFi 5 (802.11ac) or WiFi 6 (802.11ax) strongly recommended) and a good connection from your PC server to your router (Ethernet/Wired connections highly recommended).
+- Network Requirements — You need a mid-range or high-end wireless router with a good wireless connection to your client device using `5 GHz WiFi 5 (802.11ac) or WiFi 6 (802.11ax)` and a good wired connection to your host PC using the `Ethernet` cable which is strongly recommended.

 ## Installation

 ### Using the pre-built Docker image (*Recommended for all users*)

-1. Enable the `Developer mode` on your "Samsung Smart TV" (If you need more detailed instructions, see the official [Samsung guide](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html)):
+1. Enable the `Developer mode` on your "Samsung Smart TV" (If you need more details, check the official [Samsung guide](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html)):
-	- Go to the `Apps` panel.
-	- Press `12345` on the remote and a dialog should popup.
+	- Go to the `Apps` panel and press `12345` on the remote, then a dialog should popup.
-	- Set `Developer mode` to `On` and fill in the `Host PC IP` field which is the `IP Address` of your PC, then click the `OK` button to close the dialog.
+	- Set `Developer mode` to `On`, then enter your computer's IP address in the `Host PC IP` field.
-	- Restart the TV by holding the power button for 2 seconds as instructed by the new dialog popup, then again go to the `Apps` panel.
+	- Restart the TV by holding the power button, then go to the `Apps` panel.
-	- Depending on your model, a `DEVELOP MODE` or similar message will appear in the `Apps` panel at the top of the screen.
+	- Depending on your model, a `DEVELOP MODE` will appear in the `Apps` panel at the top of the screen.
-2. Find the `TV IP Address` on your "Samsung Smart TV":
+2. Get the `TV IP Address` on your "Samsung Smart TV":
 	- Go to the `Settings` panel, then go to the `General` section.
 	- Select the `Network` menu, then select `Network Status` and click the `IP Settings` button.
 	- Now you can get the "IP Address" from the `IP Address` field.
-3. Now, you need to run `Docker Desktop` before proceeding further and it is also recommended to close any software or application that requires high CPU and memory resources, because `Docker Desktop` will take high resources while running.
+3. Now, you need to run `Docker Desktop` and make sure to close any resource intensive applications.
 4. Open `Windows PowerShell` or a similar terminal depending on your OS, then enter the following command to pull the pre-built "Docker" image:
 	 ```
 	 docker pull ghcr.io/ndriqimlahu/moonlight-tizen:master